ped-ro/minqlx-plugins/README.md

 if you do not have the above line item in your servers launch script, or in server.cfg , it must be added, so that your server will download the .pk3 file, and distribute it to connecting clients.

+# vks.sh
+this is an example server launch script, executed by supervisord.